marsdrums/test-tutorial/visual-quality/index.md

 While this way of defining motion delivers organic and plausible results, it's not always feasible or convenient: movement is an emergent property of a "system of rules", but we don't have direct control over the position of the objects at each frame.
 If we need such a kind of control, we have to figure out other ways to control objects movement.

 ### Bend motion in the temporal domain

+To have a better understanding of the problem, let's observe again what's wrong with the yellow square's momevent:

+The square bounces back and forth without ever changing speed.
+To create such a movement, there must be an infinite acceleration, which can be caused by a null mass or by and infinitely strong force.
+This kind of movement is called ***linear motion***, and that's want we're trying to stay away from.

+> [!NOTE]
+> Linear motion can be desiderable if we need to show a "robotic"-like or "digital"-like movement, or if you want to describe the movement of a body with marginal mass (e.g., a mosquito).

+Plotting in a graph time and position, this is what we get: